Darake/flowi/README.md

 ## 🧐 About <a name = "about"></a>
 <b>DISCLAIMER! -- A readme driven development is used, so most of the stuff described in this readme are not yet implemented</b>

 Budgeting apps are great in concept but more often than not they are a hassle to keep up to date.
 For something to work easily for everyone, it needs to be simple and require minimal effort.
 This is where flowi comes in.
 The goal with flowi is that the app handles the flow of budgeting, which in practice means guiding the user to the right questions.
-For example, when a transaction is made with a linked bank account, flowi might ask what budgeting category this belongs to and give you an option to create a new one if one does not already exist.
+For example, when a transaction is made, flowi might ask what budgeting category this belongs to and give you an option to create a new one if one does not already exist.

 In addition, a decision was made not to give the user full control.
 Flowi doesn't allow for users to budget money they don't have.
 For example, if a transaction is made and the target budget category doesn't have enough budgeted then the user must move money from another category.
 This design decision should help people to live within their means.